3 Simple Ways to Renew a Stagnant Yoga Practice

 3. Get Outside Your Comfort Zone

 Do something weird, impulsive and unlike you.
 Your nervous system will thank you.
 As yourself why you say, “I can’t do that,” or, “I won’t do this.”
-If your answer doesn’t put you in any sort of real danger, then book a trip to British Columbia and learn all about Ayurveda.
-Spend a weekend in Sonoma learning the transformative power of breath work.
-Challenge yourself on a hike-heavy camping retreat in Point Reyes.
+If your answer doesn’t put you in any sort of real danger, then book a yoga retreat and dive into an adventure.
+Spend a weekend in Sonoma connecting with warm community.
+Challenge yourself on an outdoors camping retreat in Point Reyes.

 Good luck shaking things up!